 PR is a popular way for websites or businesses to get immediate exposure for their product or service.
 They are an effective and affordable method to promote your business and get your message out to the right audience.
 Some of the major benefits of a press release include:

 - Immediate exposure to an established audience

 - Increased web traffic to your website

 - Possibility for return customers

 Get More B2B Clients for your bank with Lead Generation

 China has a history of scandals and a culture of scams.
 Everyone has been scammed once in their life.
 Therefore, any Chinese consumers or businessmen will do researches before contacting or collaborating with you.
 If they can’t find anything online about you, you’ll probably not be considered.
-Letting them find you when typing related keywords on Baidu and then do some researches about your company will help the conversion process.
+Letting them find you when typing related keywords on Baidu and then doing some researches about your company will help the conversion process.

 Lead generation is the dream of many into B2B.
 Less time spent on cold calls and prospection.
 Instead, prospects do their research online, find you, and then contact you.
 You’ll enable lead generation by increasing your online visibility through SEO/SEM but also social media.
-The more visible you are, the more talked about you are, the more you bank will appear to be legit and worthy of trust.
+The more visible you are, the more talked about you are, the more your bank will appear to be legit and worthy of trust.

 In short, a Lead is a potential customer interested in the product/service offered by a company.
 Drawing up a contact list is possible through a careful lead generation strategy, which can use advertising and acquisition tools, both online and offline.